Best Paul Schreiner Instructionals (Ranked)

 Notable alternatives:

-You will connect SLX entries from common guards.
-You will learn base-breaking and reliable sweeps.
+You will connect SLX entries from collar-sleeve, butterfly, and seated guards.
+Schreiner teaches base-breaking mechanics and reliable sweeps that pair directly with his Collar Sleeve instructional for a collar-sleeve-to-SLX chain.
+This set is no-gi friendly despite the collar-sleeve pairing.
 You will not rely on one off-balance trick.

 • Entries are diverse and realistic for live grips.